openoms/bitcoin-tutorials/electrs/README.md

 To download and run:
 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/2_electrs_systemd_service.sh && bash 2_electrs_systemd_service.sh`

-If running the always-on electrs service is too much for your RPi stop it with:
+If running the always-on electrs service is taking up too much RAM of your RPi stop it with:
 `$ sudo systemctl stop electrs`
 To stop running on boot:
 `$  sudo systemctl disable electrs`
 (To re-enable and start use the `enable` and `start`commands)

+To check if the indexing is running use:
+`$ sudo systemctl status electrs` or `htop`

 ---

-A remote connection to Electrs should be encrypted.
+A remote connection to Electrs must be encrypted.

+The easiest option is to acivate Tor on the RaspiBlitz and on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)

 See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975

 The more secure option is to continue with setting up the SSL connection as described in the next section.